 Herington, and Newton in A Few of the Few and First Impact, give good accounts of his RAF career.
 His service is recorded in his RAAF and casualty files at the National Archives of Australia and commemorated on the Australian War Memorial Roll of Honour, by the Commonwealth War Graves Commission, and in the South Australian Aircraft Museum in Port Adelaide.

 Robert and Sybil lie at rest in St Judes Cemetery Brighton.
 Richard has made a rich collection of material about his father and mother, which he shares generously with interested parties.
-In October 2010, the 70th year since the Battle of Britain, his determination to honour them was recorded in this remarkable 60 Minutes programme: The Battle Within.
+In October 2010, the 70th year since the Battle of Britain, his determination to honour them was recorded in the 60 Minutes programme The Battle Within.

 211 Squadron at home

 In the winter chill of 1937, 211 Squadron were at home in Lincolnshire, at Grantham, west and inland 400ft above the mists and damp of the Fens.
 Under Squadron Leader RJA Ford they were working-up on their newly-arrived Hawker Hinds, the Audaxes already returned to Depot at Ternhill.